Bykivnia graves

 The Bykivnia graves (Биківнянські могили) are a National Historic Memorial next to the former village of Bykivnia (Биківня, Bykownia) within Kyiv woodland, Bykivnia Forest.
-During the Stalinist period in the Soviet Union, it was one of the unmarked mass grave sites where the NKVD, the Soviet secret police, disposed of thousands of executed "enemies of the Soviet state".

-Bykivnia as a residential place still exists as an locality with the same Bykivnia Forest.
-The National Memorial is located across Brovarskyi prospect from Bykivnia, next to the former Rybne Soviet fishery in the thick of the woods.
+During the Stalinist period in the Soviet Union, it was one of the unmarked mass grave sites where the NKVD, the Soviet secret police, disposed of thousands of murdered "enemies of the Soviet state".
+Bykivnia as a residential place still exists as a locality with the same Bykivnia Forest.
+The National Memorial is located across Brovarskyi Prospect from Bykivnia, next to the former Rybne Soviet fishery in the thick of the woods.

-The number of dead bodies buried there is estimated between "dozens of thousand," to 30,000, to 100,000.
+The number of dead bodies buried there is estimated between "dozens of thousand", to 30,000, to 100,000.
 Some estimates place the number as high as 200,000.

 Burial site

 From the early 1920s until the late 1940s throughout the Stalinist purges, the Soviet government hauled the bodies of tortured and killed political prisoners to the pine forests outside the village of Bykivnia and buried them in a grave that spanned 15,000 m2.
 So far, 210 separate mass graves have been identified by Polish and Ukrainian archaeologists working at the site.
-During the Soviet retreat in the early stages of Operation Barbarossa, Red Army troops levelled the village to the ground.
+During the Soviet retreat in the early stages of Operation Barbarossa, Red Army troops levelled the village.

 The mass grave site was discovered by the Germans along with many other such sites throughout the Soviet Union.
-However, following the discovery of the Katyn massacre, the burial sites of Bykivnya was no longer part of German propaganda.
+However, following the discovery of the Katyn massacre, the burial sites of Bykivnya were no longer part of German propaganda.
 After the Soviet recapture of the area during the Second Battle of Kyiv in 1943, the site was again classified by the NKVD.
 In the 1950s the village was reconstructed as a suburb of Kyiv.
 In the 1970s the Soviet authorities planned to construct a large bus station on the mass grave site, but the plan was abandoned.

-A document attesting to the origins of the Bykovnia victims was found by Polish émigré historians, research in the Nazi German archives after the war.
+A document attesting to the origins of the Bykivnia victims was found by Polish émigré historians, researching the Nazi German archives after the war.
 Polish researchers estimate that, apart from the Soviet victims of the Great Terror, the site might be the final resting place of 3,435 Polish officers captured by the Red Army during the Soviet invasion of Poland, together with Nazi Germany in 1939, most of whom were executed in the spring of 1940 with over 20,000 Polish officers and intellectuals in the Katyn massacre.

 As the Soviet authorities denied responsibility, there was no way to confirm that the victims of the Stalinist purges were buried there.
 During the Soviet era the existence of the site was brought up to authorities numerous times with the most famous incident occurring in 1962 when the Ukrainian poet Vasyl Symonenko did so.
-He was badly beaten up by Soviet law enforcement agents and died in the hospital from kidney failure soon after.
+He was badly beaten by Soviet law enforcement agents and died in the hospital from kidney failure soon after.